 Let’s say that I inflict (what I perceive to be) one unit of pain on you, and you perceive it as two.
 You inflict three units on me, to get me to stop.
-I feel six units and inflict a payback of seven on you, which you feel as fourteen … Thus murderous clan feuds can ignite over mere trifles, last for generations, and spiral out of control until some outside authority puts a stop to them.
+I feel six units and inflict a payback of seven on you, which you feel as fourteen … Thus murderous clan feuds can ignite over mere trifles, last for generations and spiral out of control until some outside authority puts a stop to them.
 Many tyrannies have grown up this way: fanning up, juggling and selectively suppressing the feuds of their quarrelsome subordinates.

 In addition, if we have been subjected to abuse over long stretches of time (or imagine that we have been), we feel entitled to do harm in return, even on innocent victims, and resent any attempt to prevent us.
 Laboratory rats become lethargic and fatalistic when given too many random punishments.
-Many humans replace this fatalism with a furious desire for serial aggression.
+Many humans replace this fatalism with a furious desire to commit serial aggression.

-This is the reason our legal system removes vengeance from the hands of crime victims and their surviving family members, and entrusts it to rich, well-insulated judges instead.
-The victims' appeal for punishment usually exceeds what an impartial third party would consider fair―assuming such a fair level of retaliation exists.
+This is the reason our legal system removes vengeance from the hands of crime victims and their surviving family members and entrusts it to rich, well-insulated judges instead.
+The victims' appeal for punishment usually exceeds what an impartial third party would consider fair ― assuming such a fair level of retaliation exists.
 By “fair,” read: “reciprocally interruptible without further escalation of violence.”

 It is not surprising that humans adhere to military behavior like well-trained dogs.
 Throughout history, those who defied weapon mentality suffered greater and greater refinements of ostracism, captivity, torture and murder.

 One social group was selected for elite aggression and brutality; the other, larger, for dumb proletarian submission and the escapism of empty minds.
-One way or another, the moderate, stubbornly inquiring minds stuck between were methodically neutralized: silenced more often than not and killed when its was thought necessary.
+One way or another, the moderate, stubbornly inquiring minds stuck between were methodically neutralized: silenced more often than not and killed when thought necessary.